2021, July

 While requiring your employees and contractors to sign a Non-Disclosure Agreement may not completely protect you from employee theft or fraud, it creates a contractual obligation on their part to protect and not disclose your confidential information, which will continue beyond the term of their employment with you.

 If you're planning to sell your business, potential buyers will want all the information about your operations so they can do their due diligence.
-If you don't have a confidentiality agreement signed by the buyer before turning over that information, you run the risk of having your data stolen by someone who may just become your next competitor - with your trade secrets in their hands.
+If you don't require these potential buyers to sign a confidentiality agreement before turning over that information, you run the risk of having your data stolen by someone who may just become your next competitor - with your trade secrets in their hands.

 Image by Gerd Altmann from Pixabay